isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <div id="QRcode"></div>

-#### 1. What is considered an accepted proof of vaccination, how can I check its validity and which can I upload onto the VTP portal?
+#### 1. What is considered an accepted proof of vaccination and how can I check its validity?

 <html>
 <head>